caporaso-lab/developing-with-qiime2/book/plugins/tutorials/add-pipeline.md

 ## Register the Pipeline

 Pipeline registration is similar to Methods or Visualizer registration, except that the method used for registration is `plugin.pipelines.register_function`.
-Because our Pipeline shares many of its inputs with our `nw_align` Method, when we register the `Pipeline` there is another opportunity for duplicated information.
+Because our Pipeline shares many of its inputs with our `nw_align` Method, when we register the `Pipeline` there is another opportunity for duplicated information to make its way into our plugin and violate DRY.

 Here's the final Pipeline registration code that I ended up with in my `plugin_setup.py` file, after defining some new variables in that file:

 ```python